Threat (computer security): Threat management

-Most organizations perform a subset of these steps, adopting countermeasures based on a non-systematic approach: computer insecurity studies the battlefield of computer security exploits and defences that results.
+Many organizations perform only a subset of these methods, adopting countermeasures based on a non-systematic approach, resulting in computer insecurity.

-Information security awareness is a significant market (see :category:Computer security companies).
-There has been a lot of software developed to deal with IT threats, including both open-source software (see :category:free security software) and proprietary software (see :category:computer security software companies for a partial list).
+Information security awareness is a significant market.
+There has been a lot of software developed to deal with IT threats, including both open-source software and proprietary software.

 Cyber threat management

 Threat management involves a wide variety of threats including physical threats like flood and fire.
 While ISMS risk assessment process does incorporate threat management for cyber threats such as remote buffer overflows the risk assessment process doesn't include processes such as threat intelligence management or response procedures.

 Cyber threat management (CTM) is emerging as the best practice for managing cyber threats beyond the basic risk assessment found in ISMS.
 It enables early identification of threats, data-driven situational awareness, accurate decision-making, and timely threat mitigating actions.